easybiblabs/bib-vagrant/CONTRIBUTING.md

 # publishing new release

-Use `rake release` to tag & publish a new release
+Use `bundle exec rake release` to tag & publish a new release